Cau-Correa/ms1/README.md

 ## Tecnologies Used
-1. [Git](https://git-scm.com/) was used for version controle by utilizing the Gitpod terminal to commit to Git and push it to GitHub.
+1. [Git](https://git-scm.com/) Was used for version controle by utilizing the Gitpod terminal to commit to Git and push it to GitHub.
-2. [GitHub](https://github.com) used to store the project after been pushed from Git
+2. [GitHub](https://github.com) Used to store the project after been pushed from Git.
+3. [Boostrap](https://getbootstrap.com/) The Bootstrap library was used throughout the project.
+4. [FontAwesome](https://fontawesome.com/) The project uses Font Awesome icons.

 ## Languages used
 * HTML 5
 * CSS 3
+* JavaScript
 ## Testing

 ## Deployment